awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_service-with-iam.md

 Scaling plans cannot be tagged\.
 They also have no service\-defined resources that can be tagged\.
 Therefore, they do not support controlling access based on tags on a resource\.

 Scaling plans may contain taggable resources, such as Auto Scaling groups, that support controlling access based on tags\.
-For more information, see the IAM documentation for that AWS service\.
+For more information, see the documentation for that AWS service\.

 ## IAM roles<a name="security_iam_service-with-iam-roles"></a>